hrbigelow/lb-wavenet/README.md

 computation.

-## SGD batches use consecutive samples from multple .wav files
+## SGD batches use consecutive samples from multiple .wav files

 For supervised training, each (x, y) sample consists of a window of values from the .wav file as x, and the next value following the window as the target y.